Kometa-Team/Kometa/docs/files/builders/tmdb.md

     Note that a number of filters support being comma (,) or pipe (|) separated.
 Comma's are treated like an AND query while pipe's are treated like an OR.
 This allows for quite complex filtering depending on your desired results.

+!!!bug

+    We have noticed inconsistent responses from TMDb when using `popularity.asc` and `popularity.desc` as the sort order.
+This can result in movies/shows disappearing from and reapparing in collections/overlays sporadically. **We suggest users do not use the popularity sort options with `tmdb_discover`**.

+    This bug is on TMDb's side and we are awaiting a fix from them.

 | Movie Parameters                | Description                                                                                                                                                                                                                                                                                                                               |
 |:--------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `limit`                         | Specify how many movies you want returned by the query.<br>**Type:** Integer<br>**Default:** 100                                                                                                                                                                                                                                          |